habanero-rice/cnc-framework/README.md

     source setup_env.sh

-This script sets the `XSTACK_ROOT` variable to point to the xstack repository root, `UCNC_ROOT` to point to the CnC root, and updates the `PATH` to include the CnC `bin` directory (which contains the graph translator tool).
+This script sets the `XSTG_ROOT` variable to point to the root xstack project directory, `UCNC_ROOT` to point to the CnC root, and updates the `PATH` to include the CnC `bin` directory (which contains the graph translator tool).

 OCR is the current default backend runtime for the CnC framework.